 INTERNAL OTC MARKET

 This subdomain is responsible for implementing an internal exchange mechanism to offer clients an internal OTC market.
-It does not have a user interface, because the subdomain is responsible for it.
+It does not have a user interface, because the ORDER MANAGEMENT (BROKERAGE) subdomain is responsible for it.

 At this stage, this subdomain is composed of a single component named “Match Engine”.
 However, one of the Future Features (FUTF) listed below relies on integration with Ethereum protocol.
 This feature will be implemented as two distinct components: